NVIDIA/NeMo/README.md

 scripts.
 The profile script compares throughput normalized to 1 GPU of all generated configurations and prints N-best configurations taking into account a maximum latency constraint.
-If you request very small maximum latency, then the script won’t be able to find any valid configurations.
+If you request very small maximum latency, then the script will not be able to find any valid configurations.

 The repository contains two profile configurations for Model Navigator:
 * `conf/inference/profile_offline.yaml` - Configuration for offline scenario